nizzrizz/bitz-node-android/README.md

 1. Termux: https://f-droid.org/packages/com.termux
 2. Userland: https://play.google.com/store/apps/details?id=tech.ula **(Recommended)**

-(Userland Is Easy Cause You No Need to Install Ubuntu Nanually, But Termux is Also Ok)
+(Userland Is Easy Cause You No Need to Install Ubuntu Manually, But Termux is Also Ok)

 # If You're Using Userland